Braunson/dreamhost-composer-install/README.md

 Step 3: Hurray!
 -------------------------
 1. After you've completed steps 1 and 2, log out of SSH and then log back in.
-Run the command **php -v** or if that does not work for you run **php --version** and it should say that it's running PHP 5.4 CLI.
+Run the command `$ php -v` or if that does not work for you run `$ php --version` and it should say that it's running PHP 5.4 CLI.

   It should look something like this:
 > PHP 5.4.11 (cli) (built: Feb 12 2013 19:02:05)<br />